tigercao1/BattleOfTheAges/README.md

 Java Mini-game coded with applet, contributor: edmond5050, tigercao1

 # How to use
-Download all the files
+Download all the files\n
-Command to run:
+Command to run:\n
 appletview BattleOfTheAges.html